HarryJRouse/Massively-multi-touch-games/README.md

 **Particles** This contains all the particles that are used when a ball lands in a bucket.

-**Prefabs** This contains all of the prefabs used in the game, including the boxes, balls and movable pieces.
+**Prefabs** This contains all of the prefabs used in the demo, including the boxes, balls and movable pieces.

 **Scenes** This contains the one scene used in the project.